busstoptaktik/geodesy/ruminations/012-rumination.md

 #### Contemporary evidence

+Evidently, this is an experiment, and we need to gather evidence for its usefulness.
 Preliminary evidence, from a modest amount of testing, using MS Windows, indicate that the unigrid concept really does provide a respectable access speed.
 The reader is encouraged to try it out, and report any successes and/or failures.

 #### Historical/anecdotal evidence